xTRam1/Semi-Supervised-Classification-with-GANs-on-Medical-Datasets-with-Limited-Size-and-Label/README.md

 python3 train.py --load_path "experiments/Model/checkpointbest1.pth" ... # Other arguments
 ```
 The path to an experiment result of GAN training is constructed as follows: "experiments/[batch size]/[discriminator learning rate/generator learning rate]/Model/[checkpoint file name (ends with .pth)]"
 5. After or during training you can track your model's performance by using Tensorboard.
 You will have a ```logs``` folder created for you during training which Tensorboard will use to plot accuracy and learning rate plots for your model.
-The below command runs tensorboard (assuming you have tensorboard installed in your computer):
+The below command runs tensorboard:
 ```
-$ tensorboard --logdir logs
+$ tensorboard --logdir logs # Make sure you have Tensorboard installed
 ```

 ## Testing